OleJorgenKnoph/OleJorgenKnoph/README.md

 <hr>

 ### 👨‍💻 About Me
-- 👨‍🎓 I am a full time student at Oslo Metropolitan University.
-   - Graduating with a bachelors degree in Information Technology in June 2023  💻
-- 🏬 Temporarily working as a part-time salesman in a sport store
-- 🇫🇷 Recently returned after a semester abroad at National Institute of Applied Sciences of Toulouse
+I am a full time student at Oslo Metropolitan University, where I will graduate with a bachelors degree in Information Technology June 2023 👨‍🎓 I am currently working on the side as a part-time salesman in a sport store, but looking forward to catching on to a more relevant career soon.
+I recently returned after an exchange semester at National Institure of Applied Sciences of Toulouse 🇫🇷

 <br>
 <hr>